caesiumtea/entropically-nc/README.md

 - write my general advice/recs for anyone making their first website
 - add light theme and button to toggle theme
   - maybe also high contrast themes?
-- convert accessibility menu to a details/summary element
-- animate accessibility menu sliding in and out???
+- animate settings menu sliding in and out???
 - virtual sticker book (inspired by pastelhello.com)
 - make submenus or otherwise improve nav/add more pages to nav
   - breadcrumbs